tajakobsen/unxml/README.md

 ## Parsing to an Object or List

-By using the `as`-method on [ObjectNodeParserBuilder](src/main/java/com/nerdforge/unxml/parsers/builders/ObjectNodeParserBuilder.java) or [ArrayNodeParserBuilder](src/main/java/com/nerdforge/unxml/parsers/builders/ArrayNodeParserBuilder.java), you can have Jackson instansiate an `Object` or a `List` as part of the parsing process.
+By using the `as`-method on [ObjectNodeParserBuilder] or [ArrayNodeParserBuilder], you can have Jackson instansiate an `Object` or a `List` as part of the parsing process.

 ```java
 // create a parser that will output an Object instance